Service Business Pricing Mastery 2026: Complete Guide to Profitable Pricing

 - Charge premium for premium service - Emergency availability, expertise, and convenience have value

-- Know your true costs - You can't price profitably without understanding real expenses
+- Know your true costs - You cannot price profitably without understanding real expenses

-- Test and optimize continuously - Small pricing improvements compound over time
+- Test and optimise continuously - Small pricing improvements compound over time

-Remember: you're not competing with the cheapest option in the market - you're providing professional service that solves real problems.
-Price accordingly, and you'll attract customers who value quality over bargains.
+Remember: you're not competing with the cheapest option in the market—you are providing professional service that solves real problems.
+Price accordingly and you'll attract customers who value quality over bargains.

 Implement these pricing improvements:

-- Calculate your true hourly cost using the formula in this guide
+- Calculate your true hourly cost using the framework above.

-- Research competitor pricing for your top 5 services
+- Research competitor pricing for your top five services.